How to set up Mac for games [Tips from real gamers]

 Make sure your Mac is properly cooled at all times

-When your Mac handles processor-intensive games it needs fan power to avoid overheating.
-Otherwise, your processor will simply have to slow down to shed off the temperature and all your Mac games fun will be compromised.
+The number one tip mentioned by every gamer interviewed is to never let your Mac overheat.
+When your Mac handles processor-intensive games, it needs fan power to avoid overheating.
+Otherwise, your processor will simply have to slow down to shed off the temperature, and all your Mac games fun will be compromised.

 The good news is that you can take your Mac’s overheating under control.

-Try CleanMyMac X menu bar monitor, packed with info on your Mac’s key performance indicators (RAM, CPU load, disk space, battery, etc.), reporting CPU heat level changes every second, and ready to give out a warning when your processor overheats.
+CleanMyMac X menu bar monitor is packed with info on your Mac’s key performance indicators (RAM, CPU load, disk space, battery, etc.) and reports CPU heat level changes every second, and is ready to give out a warning when your processor overheats.

-If after monitoring your gaming on Mac for some time you know that your Mac tends to overheat, you can adjust fan speed manually with iStat Menus
+If, after monitoring your gaming on your Mac for some time, you know that your Mac tends to overheat, you can adjust the fan speed manually with iStat Menus:

-2. Click on Sensors icon in the menu bar ➙ Fans.
+- Click on the Sensors icon in the menu bar ➙ Fans.

 Monitor your Mac’s background activities